sthuebner/cascalog-wiki/JCascalog.md

 The interesting thing in this query is the second predicate doing the Multiply operation.
 This predicate says:

-1. I will execute the `Multiply` function
+1. I execute the `Multiply` function
 2. The function takes as input the `?age` variable and the number `2`.
 3. The function emits a single output variable called `?double-age`.

-Unlike the previous predicates you saw, this predicate takes in a set of input fields and output fields.
+Unlike the previous predicates you saw, this predicate takes in a set of input fields and a set of output fields.

 There are two kinds of fields you can use in Cascalog: